Businesses, Industries, and Aquifer Protection Areas

-Businesses likely to be regulated include:
+Businesses that conduct regulated activities, and therefore will most likely be regulated include:

-• most manufacturing and chemical wholesale storage industries
+• Most manufacturing and chemical wholesale storage industries

 How will businesses be affected by the Aquifer Protection Area Program?